everard/rosewm/README.md

 unsigned integer value packed into array of bytes, starting from value's least significant byte, all the way up to the most significant byte (little endian).

-If the first keysym in a shortcut has value `0`, then this value is replaced by the leader's keysym.
+If the first keysym in a shortcut has value 0, then this value is replaced by the leader's keysym.

-If a shortcut consists of less than 5 keysyms, then unused keysyms must be set to `0`.
+If a shortcut consists of less than 5 keysyms, then unused keysyms must be set to 0.

 ## KEYBOARD LAYOUTS
-Keyboard layouts are configured with a simple text file which contains comma-separated list of layouts names.
+Keyboard layouts can be configured with a simple text file which contains comma-separated list of layouts names.
 No new line characters should be present in this configuration file.